Design

 According to YouTube, 90% of the best-performing videos have custom thumbnails.
 Technically speaking, a custom thumbnail for every video is not a YouTube requirement.
 But if you want to appeal to both your viewers and the YouTube algorithm, having a custom thumbnail image will be of big help.

-An eye-catching video thumbnail is as vital as a compelling video title or a fabulous intro.
+An eye-catching video thumbnail is as vital as a compelling video title, an intro, or an outro that you can create using the free YouTube outro tool.
 Keep this in mind if you want to create a viral video.

 In this article, you’ll find some of the most effective tips to help you create a tempting and click-worthy YouTube video thumbnail.